contactlab/contacthub-sdk-dotnet/README.md

 ### 4. Configure credential

-Edit your app.config (or web.config) file and add this settings:
+Edit your app.config (or web.config) file and add these settings:
 ```xml
 <appSettings>
     <add key="workspaceID" value="123123123-123-1232-1232-23433333333"/>